AntonioNoack/ElementalCommunityWeb/README.md

 # ElementalCommunityWeb
-Web Edition of Elemental Community (front end only)
+Web Edition of Elemental Community (frontend only)